youjuice/youjuice.github.io/_pages/index.md

 그럼 20000!!

-Welcome ⎝⍢⎠ This blog is about my Dev Diary & Projects.
+Welcome⎝⍢⎠ This blog is about my Dev Diary & Projects.

 Thanks for visiting, and I hope you enjoy exploring my work!